buzztroll/dcm_python_agent_documentation/agent_installation_env_variables.rst

 Environment Variables
 ---------------------

-These optional environment variables can be set prior to installing the agent to direct the installer.
+These optional environment variables can be set prior to installing the agent.
+They direct the installer to allow for advanced custom installs.

 .. code-block:: text